-Whitespace is the area in Exchange database which is created by the deletion of an item or object (like a mailbox).
-The whitespace is reused by the Exchange database to store new items and objects.
-However, it will not be visible as said above.
+Although Microsoft professionals suggest that this is not the right term to describe this space, most individuals consider it as Whitespace, as it is available but not visible.
+Whitespace is the free space area in Exchange databases, which is created after the deletion of an item or object (like a mailbox).
+The Whitespace is reused by the Exchange database to store new items and objects.
+However, it will not be visible, as said above.
 But, you can reclaim this space manually by removing the white space.

-There are three ways to find the white spaces available in your Exchange Database.
+If you’re familiar with Exchange management shell and PowerShell commands, then there are three ways to find the white space in Exchange Database.
 You can use the below commands to find white space.

 Online database defragmentation process is entirely automatic.
 You do not need to initiate it; Exchange will automatically run it every night.
 However, online defragmentation does not reduce the size of the database – it remains same.
 It removes the expired messages.
 It also cleans up deleted mailboxes on mailbox store.
 To reduce the size of the database, you should go for Offline defragmentation.

-Offline database defragmentation helps to reduce the size of Exchange database.
-With the use of this process, you can compact the size of the database by eliminating the unused storage space.
+Offline database defragmentation helps in reduce the size of Exchange database.
+Using this process, you can compact the size of the database by eliminating the unused storage space.
 This process creates a new database having no empty pages (it replaces the older ones with the new ones or deletes the older ones).
 You can perform defragmentation by Eseutil facility.
 This process improves the efficiency of Exchange database.
 But you can do this only when you have large amount of free space.

 Apart from its large size, Exchange Database can be affected by many other issues including DDB file corruption.
 A corrupt EDB file becomes inaccessible to its users.
 So, the EDB files needs to be repaired at the earliest.
 But you can try third-party Exchange recovery tools to fix such issues.
 Kernel for Exchange Server Recovery is an efficient tool in fixing all Exchange related issues including corruption.